Gendered Inequalities in Online Harms: Fear, Safety Work, and Online Participation: Methodology

 For each harm, if participants indicated they had directly received it, they were then asked whether they knew the identity of the person/people responsible (Response options: Yes, it was someone/people I know/am familiar with (either from prior offline or online encounters)/ Yes, I was able to identify them but they were previously unknown to me / No, it was from an anonymous account(s) or with a fake name / A mixture of any of the above / Other, please specify / I cannot remember).

 \textbf{Fears of exposure to online harms}: To measure fears about exposure to each of the same 15 harms, participants were asked to indicate the extent to which they fear witnessing such content, and the extent to which they fear directly receiving such content (both scales: Not at all / Not very much / Somewhat / Very much).
+This measure was adapted from standard approaches in the fear-of-crime literature, which often assess intensity of fear using similar Likert scales \citep[e.g.,][]{callanan2009exploration}.
+We note here that we did not define fear for participants and so, consistent with the fear-of-crime literature, responses could reflect emotional reactions to the possibility of harm exposure, more cognitive risk assessments of such exposure, or a combination of the two.

 If participants indicated any level of fear about receiving any of the harms, they were asked where they thought their these fears might have come from (could choose as many as apply from: Personal past experience/ Female friend's experience/ Male friend's experience/ Non-binary friend's experience/ From the media/ Public figure's experience/ Something else/ Not sure).
 Participants were also asked how, if at all, fears about receiving online harms affect their online behaviours (could choose as many as apply from: Less likely to use social media platforms in general/ Less likely to share opinions online/ Less likely to share photographs of themselves online/ Less likely to share content online in general/ Does not affect behaviour online/ Something else (please specify)/ Not sure).